Sir Chris Wormald confirmed as UK’s new top civil servant

 The current permanent secretary of the Department for Health and Social Care succeeds Simon Case, who is stepping down at the end of the year on health grounds after four years in the role.

-Sir Keir Starmer said Sir Chris will bring a “wealth of experience to this role at a critical moment in the work of change this new Government has begun”.
+Sir Keir Starmer said Sir Chris will bring a “wealth of experience to this role at a critical moment in the work of change this new Government has begun”, adding “nothing less than the complete re-wiring of the British state” is required.

 Sir Chris said he is “delighted” at being appointed to the “privileged role”